15 Best Biotech Venture Capital Firms

 Image of Creative Ventures - Top VCs in Biotechnology

-Based in Oakland, Creative Ventures is a deep tech firm that invests in early-stage companies.
-They focus on businesses developing solutions for what they term "humanity's most critical crises."
+Creative Ventures is a deep-tech venture firm based in Oakland that invests in early-stage companies.
+The firm's focus is on backing startups that are solving what they describe as humanity's most critical problems.

 • Geographical presence: Oakland, California